kubernetes/enhancements/keps/sig-auth/3766-referential-authorization/README.md

 * Decide how cross-namespace ReferenceGrants join target resources to their originating reference.
-One way of accomplishing this is to extract the namespace alongside the name of a target reference when reconciling ClusterReferenceGrants, then pair those with a matching ReferenceGrant.
-A trade-off of this approach is that it makes ReferenceGrants dependent on ClusterReferenceGrants.
+One way of accomplishing this is to extract the namespace alongside the name of a target reference when reconciling ReferenceStrategies, then pair those with a matching ReferenceGrant.
+A trade-off of this approach is that it makes ReferenceGrants dependent on ReferenceStrategies.
 The alternative is that the subject of a ClusterReferenceConsumer is authorized for the granted object regardless of whether there is actually a cross-namespace reference.
 * Decide whether to formally add `*` as a special value for Namespace, to mean "all namespaces".